|Experience and Facts|

 He can even differentiate the many who support his effort and the many who try to pull that support away.

 And there is the sharp division between perception which naturally or artificially brings all the facts, scenes, etc to one.
-Television, for instance, increases the perception of color as long as one doesn’t get indoctrinated on the content.
+Television, for instance, increases the perception of color if not indoctrinated on the content.

-Radio increases or heightens the perception of sound, voice etc as long as one doesn’t get indoctrinated by the source.
+Radio increases or heightens the perception of sound, voice if not indoctrinated by the source.

 Perception is the great common denominator.